 Long barrows are burial mounds dating back around 5,000 years.
 They can be entered through a ‘portal’, and are chambered inside, with each chamber having been used to house bones, and the space around the barrow used for ceremony and ritual.
 These barrows still dot the landscape, and I have visited, and sung in, several as part of my Site Singing project.

-Long Barrow is created entirley from voice, no synths or other instruments are used.
+Long Barrow (now named Burial) is created entirley from voice, no synths or other instruments are used.
 The piece is made from layers of recordings; it combines my vocal sound works recorded within a neolithic long barrow at Stoney Littleton, combined with recordings made while improvising to those field recordings in recreated ‘barrow’ like spaces with fellow singers Chloé Turpin and Leila Gamaz in an experimental performance space (The Stage, Arnolfini, March 2017).
 I then crafted these recordings together pitch shifting, reversing and treating samples from the material, and integrating a recording of myself and Leila Gamaz singing to the durations of struck matches.

 During my live solo performance, these layers are combined with my live vocals, loops and samples, creating swells of voices in the dark.
 The percussive and performative striking of matches is used to define durations of held notes, live voice harmonising with recorded voices, creating chance intervals and microtonal sound worlds, with every performance differing from the last.